DigiBatt/cold/README.md

-# excess
+# cold
-Data Exchange for Electrochemical Energy Storage Systems (excess) is a python package for creating and working with linked data for electrochemical energy storage devices
+electroChemistry Oriented Linked Data (cold) is a python package for creating and working with linked data for electrochemical energy storage devices